 - December 10, 1896 Sea Girt Lighthouse first

 - December 20, 1983 Nantucket Lightship

 (commissioned as Ambrose WLV-613) relieved

 from station by a LNB. the last lightship to be

 decommissioned in the United States.

-Fort Mifflin BarCut Rear Range Lighthouse are
+Fort Mifflin BarCut Rear Range Lighthouse are first

 - December 31, 1963 The Absecon Lighthouse was